When to Use Tax Form 4137: Tax on Unreported Tip Income

 Preparing Form 4137

 Form 4137 is only one page in length and requires two straightforward calculations.
 First, you must report all unreported tips—even if under $20—which are subject to the Medicare tax.
 This amount is multiplied by the appropriate tax rate.
-The second calculation for your Social Security tax is similar, but it only applies to the first $160,200 of income for 2023 and $168,600 for 2024.
+The second calculation for your Social Security tax is similar, but it only applies to the first $168,600 of income for 2024.
 Therefore, if the amount of your unreported tips plus all of your income that is subject to Social Security tax exceeds this amount, you don’t have to pay Social Security tax on the excess.
 Any additional tax liability from your tips is transferred to your total taxes amount as reported on your tax return.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.